 Six years later, she discovered that Lower Cross Road, between East Street and Wilber Lake Road, was once the site of her ancestral home.

 “John Peet arrived in Stratford, Conn., from Duffield, Derbyshire, England, on the Hopewell in 1635,” she said.
 “His son, Joshua, moved to Oneonta prior to 1797.
 He was here for the first vote for the town to become Oneonta.”

 Jill began researching her genealogy after a conversation with a cousin inspired her to get on Ancestry.com.
+This is a company who specializes in family trees and have even got a DNA test that traces where in the world your DNA is from.
+For more information check out this blog made by Dan Miller.
 “I started typing in info, and when I put in my mother’s name, Gladys Elaine Lybolt, a Wesley Peet came up,” she said.
 “I emailed him, and when he emailed me back, he confirmed we were cousins.”

 Wesley’s findings had referenced Oneonta, and in looking at an old map at Colliersville Antiques, she saw a map detailing the land the Peets owned.

 “Isaac was one of the pioneer settlers on Oneonta Creek and resided there for 70 years,” the Oneonta Herald wrote in the edition of Feb.
 2, 1871.
 He was also an elected path master and fence viewer, town offices that have since disappeared.

 Jill got in touch with Dawn Oliver, the owner of the former Peet homestead, who took her through the house and woods, including the family graveyard and the home’s original foundation.